 The transferability of credit for coursework you earn at SF Film School is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree or certificate you earn in the Digital Filmmaking Program, or the workshops is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificate you earn at SF Film School is not accepted at the institution to which you seek to transfer, you may be required to repeat some of all your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer.
+This may include contacting an institution to which you may seek to transfer after attending SF Film School to determine if your coursework and/or certificate will transfer.
 This institution has not entered into an articulation or transfer agreement with any other college or university.